Future Perspectives for Humanity

 Unlimited resources for a limitless future

-Asteroids are rich in valuable metals such as platinum, nickel, iron and cobalt, which are becoming increasingly scarce on Earth.
-But beyond that, they also offer rare minerals such as iridium and palladium, which are essential for technologies in electronics, energy production and space travel.
-The exploitation of these resources could herald a new industrial revolution.
-One that no longer relies on the limited planet Earth, but on the immense potential of space.
+Asteroids are abundant in valuable metals like platinum, nickel, iron, and cobalt, which are growing scarce on Earth.
+They also contain rare minerals such as iridium and palladium, essential for electronics, energy production, and space travel.
+Harvesting these resources could spark a new industrial revolution, one that shifts our dependence from Earth’s finite reserves to the vast potential of space.

 The role of asteroids in space colonization

-The raw materials that can be found on asteroids play a central role in the long-term vision of the space colonization, as described in the Super Strategy 2100 for Humanity.
-Materials for the construction of space stations, lunar bases and Martian colonies could be obtained directly from space, eliminating the need for expensive transportation from Earth.
-In addition, some asteroids contain large amounts of water, which can be broken down into hydrogen and oxygen, the basic elements for rocket fuel and life support systems.
+Raw materials from asteroids are central to the long-term vision of space colonization, as outlined in the Super Strategy 2100 for Humanity.
+Materials for building space stations, lunar bases, and Martian colonies could be sourced directly from space, eliminating the need for costly transportation from Earth.
+Additionally, some asteroids contain significant amounts of water, which can be split into hydrogen and oxygen, the fundamental components for rocket fuel and life support systems.

 Sustainability and innovation in space

-The vision of a sustainable space economy is based on innovations in the fields of robotics, artificial intelligence and autonomous manufacturing.
-Future space mines will be operated by intelligent machines that can work independently, mine raw materials and bring them directly into orbit.
-The Earth will remain a green oasis, while industrial processes will be relocated to space – a change that not only protects the environment on Earth, but also expands economic opportunities in the infinite vastness of space.
+A sustainable space economy relies on advancements in robotics, artificial intelligence, and autonomous manufacturing.
+Future space mines will be operated by intelligent machines capable of independent work, extracting raw materials, and delivering them directly into orbit.
+Earth will remain a green oasis, while industrial processes shift to space, a transition that not only preserves our planet’s environment but also unlocks new economic opportunities in the boundless expanse of the cosmos.

 A Cooperative Global Order

-How can cooperation between all nation states be organized in a fair and sustainable way?
-Click on the image to explore my proposal for a cooperative global order, built on the values of freedom, peace, security, and shared connectedness among all peoples.
+How can cooperation among all nation states be organized in a fair and sustainable way?
+Explore my proposal for a cooperative global order, founded on the values of freedom, peace, security, and shared connectedness among all peoples.

 Reimagining the United Nations

-For this reason, we recommend founding a new global institution that takes into account the negative experiences of the United Nations and its member states from the outset and acts according to the following principles:
+For this reason, we propose establishing a new global institution that learns from the shortcomings of the United Nations and its member states.
+This new body would operate on the following principles:

-1) Only people-centred states can be included in this institution.
+- Only people centered states can join this institution.

-3) States are given their voting rights based on their population and the Human Development Index (HDI).
+- Voting rights are allocated based on population size and the Human Development Index (HDI).

-4) There is no longer a distinction between permanent and non-permanent members.
+- There is no distinction between permanent and non-permanent members.

-7) The populations under the New Charter receive a world passport from birth to be able to live and work without barriers in all participating states.
+- Citizens under the New Charter receive a world passport at birth, enabling them to live and work freely in all participating states.

-8) The New Charter will be evaluated regularly to adapt to the realities of the world community.
+- The New Charter will be regularly reviewed to adapt to the evolving needs of the global community.

 Issue of Sovereignty

-Exactly this position was included in the charter of the United Nations at the end of World War II in the hope that all states would be able to exercise their right to protect their own borders.
-Over the decades, however, this right has been repeatedly exploited for their own national agendas.
-The principle of sovereignty continues to be abused to this day.
+After the Thirty Years’ War, national sovereignty emerged as the best compromise to secure lasting peace in Europe.
+This principle was later enshrined in the United Nations Charter after World War II, with the hope that all states could exercise their right to protect their borders.
+Over the decades, however, this right has been repeatedly exploited to serve national agendas.
+To this day, the principle of sovereignty continues to be misused.

-In order to establish a common world state, the nation states must therefore give up part of their sovereignty in favor of the world community.
-There's no way around it.
+To establish a unified world state, nation states must cede part of their sovereignty to the global community.
+There is no alternative.

 Good Global Governance

 How can a globally led government be designed and organized?
-What is clear is that the insistence on the absolute sovereignty of peoples, which is used above all by authoritarian states as a prerequisite for world peace, in order to expand their own interests ever further and to attack democratic structures time and again.
+The insistence on absolute sovereignty, often invoked by authoritarian states as a prerequisite for world peace, has repeatedly been used to expand national interests and undermine democratic structures.

-Only together we will lead humanity to a bright future and not abandon it to its fate!
+Only together can we guide humanity toward a bright future and ensure it does not succumb to its current limitations.